HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-13-Lung Cancer Diagnosis Clinical Decision Support System.md

 ##### System Features
 This system features are below
-* Support diagnosis whether nodule is malignant or benign
+* Support diagnosis process whether nodule is malignant or benign
 * Handle non-small cell lung cancer nodule in 10mm~30mm range
 * Show the number of nodules and nodule region of interests
 * Indicate estimated lung cancer risk percentage